 What Other Parents Are Reading

-These infections usually don't last long and are more disruptive than dangerous.
-However, kids (especially infants) who cannot take in enough fluids and also have diarrhea could become dehydrated.
+Gastroenteritis infections usually don't last long and are more disruptive than dangerous.
+But kids (especially infants) who cannot take in enough fluids and also have diarrhea could become dehydrated, meaning that their bodies lose nutrients and water, leading to further illness.

 It's important to stay calm — vomiting is frightening to young children (and parents, too) and exhausting for kids of all ages.
 Reassuring your child and preventing dehydration are key for a quick recovery.